 The next step is to file Articles of Organization.
 Your Illinois Articles of Organization (Form LLC-5.5) is the document that, once approved, officially registers your LLC with the state.

-To form your LLC, you’ll file these documents with the Illinois Secretary of State Department of Business Services, Limited Liability Division, and pay your filing fee ($150 at the time of this writing).
+To form your LLC, you’ll file these documents with the Illinois Secretary of State Department of Business Services, Limited Liability Division, and pay your filing fee ($153).
 You can file your Articles of Organization via postal mail, in person, or by completing the online application.

 Remember, we can handle this paperwork for you with our business formation services, giving you the peace of mind of knowing that your paperwork is being filed correctly.